AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/troubleshoot-pi-to-ocs/verify-pitoadh-service.md

    ![Agent status](../../images/details-pane.png)

-   **Note:** The agent status is also displayed in the PI to Data Hub Agent Configuration Utility.
+   **Note:** The PI to Data Hub Agent Configuration Utility also displays agent status.
 For a list of states and descriptions that explain why an agent may not be running, see [List of agent status states](xref:pi-to-ocs-utility#list-of-agent-states).